-&lt;sup>3At least a top cells thickness of 1 meter and a 3 hours forcing frequency are required to properly represent the diurnal cycle [Bernie et al. 2005]. see also §7.8.
+&lt;sup>1At least a top cells thickness of 1 meter and a 3 hours forcing frequency are required to properly represent the diurnal cycle [?]. see also §7.7.

-The mass/volume addition due to the river runoff is, at each relevant depth level, added to the horizontal divergence (hdivn) in the subroutine sbc\rnf\div (called from divcur.F90).
 This increases the diffusion term in the vicinity of the river, thereby simulating a momentum flux.
 The sea surface height is calculated using the sum of the horizontal divergence terms, and so the river runoff indirectly forces an increase in sea surface height.